sandersn/chatgpt-infer-ts-types/README.md

 ## Future Work

+For Hackathon:
+- [x] Get chatGPT to not modify or improve existing code.
+- [ ] Parse out only code, or get chatGPT to return only code.
+- [ ] Parse out new code from existing code. (probably not needed)

+For later:
 I intend to integrate the feature into VSCode's Copilot.
-This will make it available as a single command in VSCode which uses the current selection to specify which code to annotate.
+- [ ] This will make it available as a single command in VSCode which uses the current selection to specify which code to annotate.
-It will also let VSCode suggest the command when a file is renamed from .js to .ts extensions.
+- [ ] It will also let VSCode suggest the command when a file is renamed from .js to .ts extensions.
-And it will let people have a conversation with ChatGPT to refine the generated code.
+- [ ] And it will let people have a conversation with ChatGPT to refine the generated code.